dinesht77/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.5
+Lookup Watcher now imports six from lib directory (allows this to work on older Splunk versions)

 ### 2.5.4
 Re-release of 2.5.3 due to strange issue in SplunkBase